 Mission & History

-Since 2008, Homeroom has been an artist-run nonprofit in Chicago dedicated to producing innovative intermedia collaborations that explore contemporary music and art.
+Since 2008, Homeroom is an artist-run nonprofit in Chicago dedicated to producing innovative intermedia collaborations that explore new music, visual art, and performance art.

 To date, Homeroom has presented 500+ IL-based artists.
 Focusing on commissioning new works, Homeroom has presented over 200 musical compositions and works of visual art.